 Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

-While enjoying a cup of coffee some two years ago we were chatting about how tourism in Iceland was booming.
-We noted that while tourism was booming people visiting Iceland were directed to relatively few places.
+Some two years ago, while enjoying a cup of coffee, we were chatting about how tourism in Iceland was booming.
+We noted that, while tourism was booming, visitors to Iceland were directed to relatively few places.
 This was, and still is a source of a genuine concern.
 Iceland has beautiful tourist attractions but they all have one thing in common: They are fragile and they are under increasing pressure from tourism.
-The influx of tourists has been, however, a key factor in keeping our economy somewhat afloat since the banksters and complicit politicians drove it off a cliff back in 2008.
+The influx of tourists has, however, been a key factor in keeping our economy somewhat afloat since the banksters and complicit politicians drove it off a cliff back in 2008.

-We both had the good fortune of having visited many places in Iceland that are not really typical tourist attractions.
-These include a remote fossil beach, hiking across the most insane mountain range in the north, hiking the old highway of Kjölur, crossed a raging glacial river in an old cable car to meet a ghost, visited a cave which may have been a refuge for Irish monks, and spent a week in the far north west where the foxes rule.
+We both had the good fortune of visiting many places in Iceland that are not really typical tourist attractions.
+These include a remote fossil beach, hiking across the most insane mountain range in the north, hiking the old highway of Kjölur, crossing a raging glacial river in an old cable car to meet a ghostvisiting a cave which may have been a refuge for Irish monksand spending a week in the far north west where the foxes rule.

 So we thought it might be a good idea to tell people about these places.
-We also share an interest in social media and search engine optimization and our objective was also to rank highly in search engine page results related to Icelandic tourism while not spending any money on marketing.
+We also share an interest in social media and search engine optimization, and our objective was to rank highly in search engine results for Icelandic tourism without spending any money on marketing.

-Fortunately, we did not have the objective of making a lot of money since, well, we do not make any money out of it!
-It was never our intention to have any guest bloggers on our site but we have had the incredible good fortune of having a lot of talented writers and photographers being gracious enough to allow us to publish their material.
-This has had the fantastic side effect of creating friendship with many of them.
+Fortunately, we did not have the objective of making a lot of money, since, well, we do not make any money from it!
+It was never our intention to have any guest bloggers on our site, but we have had the incredible good fortune of having a lot of talented writers and photographers who have been gracious enough to allow us to publish their material.
+This has had the fantastic side effect of creating friendships with many of them.
 That has indeed been the best part of running this indie travel blog dedicated to Iceland.

 To cut a long story short, we launched the Stuck in Iceland blog two years ago.